slimbootloader/documentation/source/developer-guides/boot-performance.rst

 Boot Performance
 ------------------

 |SPN| aims to boot very quickly.
-This is mandatory, for some use cases, e.g., turning on rearview camera system when a car is started.
+This is mandatory, for some use cases, e.g., turning on rear-view camera system when a car is started.

 Boot performance is designed in every stage of |SPN|.
 There are some trade-offs to be considered when one optimizes the boot time.